bpinela/liferay-front-end-certification-notes/README.md

 - As an alternative for liferay theme generate it offers gradle plugin for theme development

 ### Setting up development env
-#### Install JDK8 (necessary to run and develop liferay)
+- Install JDK8 (necessary to run and develop liferay)

-#### Default paths to install liferay
+- Default paths to install liferay
     - Mac: /Users/[your-user]/liferay
     - Linux: /home/[your-user]/liferay
     - Windows: C:\liferay

-#### Install node.js
+- Install node.js

-#### After install node you can install your project dependencies (npm i -g yo gulp)
+- After install node you can install your project dependencies (npm i -g yo gulp)

-#### Install liferay theme generator (npm install -g generator-liferay-theme)
+- Install liferay theme generator (npm install -g generator-liferay-theme)

-#### Liferay Tomcat bundle
+- Liferay Tomcat bundle
     - It contains all you need to run liferay;

-#### Creating bundle structure
+- Creating bundle structure
     - Windows: C:\liferay\bundles
     - Mac/Linux: [user-home]/liferay/bundles

-#### Tomcat bundle
+- Tomcat bundle
     - Windows: C:\liferay\bundles\liferay-dxp-digital-enterprise-[version]\tomcat-[version]\bin
     - Mac/Linux: [user-home]/liferay/bundles/liferay-dxp-digital-enterprise-[version]/tomcat-[version]/bin
     - To start tomcat just :
         - Windows: startup.bat
         - Mac/Linux: ` .catalina.sh `

-#### Activate liferay
+- Activate liferay
     - After deploy your project you will need to activate it with your activation dev key

-#### Liferay Home
+- Liferay Home
     - Is the primary location for any custom liferay properties or config files
     - In prod env this is will almost always be configured to specific location for being used for config files
     - portal-setup-wizard.properties is created in LIFERAY_HOME to store basic config properties
     - There are 2 ways to override properties:
-    - Liferay's control panel or creating a file called portal-ext.properties in LIFERAY_HOME
-    - This file overrides properties from portal.properties
+        > Liferay's control panel or creating a file called portal-ext.properties in LIFERAY_HOME also this file overrides properties from portal.properties
     - Liferay reads: portal.properties #### portal-ext.properties #### portal-setup-wizard.properties

 ## UI Techs